The world's busiest passenger airport retains its title for another year

 Rounding out the top 10 were cargo airports in Incheon, South Korea; Anchorage, Alaska; Dubai; Louisville, Kentucky; Tokyo (Narita); Frankfurt, Germany; and Taipei, Taiwan.

-The Airports Council International preliminary traffic report was based on data from 2,200 airports in 160 countries around the world.
-The rankings didn't shift from those listed in a preliminary report released in May.
+The Airports Council International preliminary traffic report was based on data from 1,095 airports worldwide.
+A final version will be released later in the year.